Neirth/NestedApi/README.md

   <img src="./docs/assets/NestedApi-logo.svg?raw=true">
 </p>

 Microservices based framework to create a backend services for the real world.
-(Under Heavy Development)
+(Experiment Sandbox Project)

 ## Deployment
 This project is a Github Template, is to say, you can use this project for create a real backend service, only you need write the modules that you need.
 The modules they can use other programming language than Java & Kotlin, as long as it is compatible with the technologies that use the modules already available.
 Consult the documentation for more information.